BLOG

 While the Optimizer inspects the underutilized functionality, Salesforce Org Health Check evaluates your org's security settings on a scale from 0-100 according to Salesforce's recommended settings, dividing the risks into High, Medium, and Low.

-You can also have a Security Center add-on that provides you with some useful insights on the users, such as those who are logging in with multi-factor authentication (MFA) and which users have admin-level permissions.
+You can also have a Security Center add-on that provides useful insights on the users, such as those logging in with multi-factor authentication (MFA) and which users have admin-level permissions.

 Salesforce Org Health Check